Sandspit Park Beach & Marina

 Sandspit Park Beach & Marina is located on the Patchogue River in the Village of Patchogue in Suffolk County, New York.

 Sandspit is on Brightwood Street off Ceder Ave directly south of the Patchogue Long Island Rail Road Station.
-Sandspit is home to the Patchogue and Davis Park Ferry terminal to the Atlantic Ocean Beach and bayfront communities of Davis Park, Leja Beach/Ocean Ridge.
+It is home to the Patchogue and Davis Park Ferry terminal to the Atlantic Ocean Beach and bayfront communities of Davis Park, Leja Beach/Ocean Ridge.

 The Park & Marina offer Long Island Bay and riverside views, with shaded park benches and restrooms.
-There is a large parking lot which is free for Brookhaven residents.
-Non-residents must pay a parking fee.
+There is a large parking lot which is free for Brookhaven residents and non-residents must pay a parking fee.